Now with a foothold in Geneva

-The firm continued to make impressive lateral hires, including Laurent Jaeger, formerly of Latham & Watkins’ Paris, in 2009, and Charles Kaplan in 2013, who had co-headed the international arbitration practice at Herbert Smith Freehills in Paris.
-Jaeger left the firm in 2018.
+The firm has continued to make impressive lateral hires, including Laurent Jaeger, formerly of Latham & Watkins’ Paris office, in 2009; and Charles Kaplan in 2013, who formerly co-headed the international arbitration practice at Herbert Smith Freehills in Paris.

 Who uses it?

 The firm’s strong Parisian arm counts several French-speaking countries among its clients, including Gabon and Guinea (which has been using it on a number of ICSID matters).
-It has advised mining companies in cases against Mauritania and Mali, and investors in Energy Charter Treaty claims against Spain and Italy over reforms to the renewable energy sector.
+It is also acting for mining investors bringing ICSID claims against Mauritania and Mali, and for investors in one of the many Energy Charter Treaty claims filed against Spain over its solar power reforms.

-On the commercial side, it defended a subsidiary of Dow Chemical in a patent dispute with Germany’s Bayer.
-Norwegian telecoms company Telenor has repeatedly instructed Orrick since 2006 in disputes stemming from its turbulent business relationship with Russia’s Alfa Group.
-Engie, Ford Motors, Four Seasons Resorts, Bosch, Total and SGS are also clients.
+On the commercial side, it has been defending Dow AgroSciences in a large ICC case brought by Germany’s Bayer over patents for herbicide tolerance technology.
+Norwegian telecoms company Telenor has repeatedly instructed Orrick since 2006 in a series of arbitrations and litigations stemming from its turbulent business relationship with Russia’s Alfa Group.
+Ford Motors, Four Seasons Resorts, Bosch, Total and SGS are also clients.

 The cases for Telenor saw Orrick winning at every step.
-At the outset, the firm obtained an anti-suit injunction in a New York court allowing an arbitration over a Ukrainian telecoms venture to go ahead.
-It then won the arbitration, confirmed the award in New York, and obtained contempt of court rulings and large fines against the opponent, Alfa Group, for non-compliance with the award.
+At the outset, the firm obtained an anti-suit injunction in a New York court allowing an arbitration over a joint investment in Ukrainian telecoms company Kyivstar to go ahead.
+It then won the arbitration, confirmed the award in New York, and obtained contempt of court rulings – twice – and large fines against the opponent, Alfa Group, for non-compliance with the award.

-Later, Telenor used Orrick again for an UNCITRAL claim against Alfa over some joint interests in Russia’s VimpelCom, which again went in Telenor’s favour.
-The parties settled in 2010 and created a new joint venture in Amsterdam.
-But the saga didn’t end there: they entered arbitration again later, with Orrick still behind Telenor in a new dispute over pre-emptive rights that was settled after hearings in 2012.
+Later, Telenor used it again for an UNCITRAL arbitration against Alfa over some joint interests in Russia’s VimpelCom, which again went in Telenor’s favour.
+The parties settled their differences in 2010, cancelling all outstanding actions, and created a new joint venture in Amsterdam.
+But the saga didn’t end there: they entered arbitration again later, with Orrick still behind Telenor in a new dispute over pre-emptive rights that was settled following hearings in 2012.